dsilvavinicius/ray-vr/readme.md

 ![](readme_img/solution.png "Visual Studio solution")

-The projects in the solution match the repositories described earlier. `NonEuclideanSpaceRayTracing` is organized in several folders and a main class:
+The projects in the solution match the repositories described earlier. `Ray-VR` is organized in several folders and a main class:

 - `Data` contains all files that must be copied to the executable folder (shaders for example).
 Falcor unsures the copy at compilation time.
 - `Engine` contains classes that solve auxiliary problems, such as avatar creation, VR controller management, etc.